Divy1211/AoE2DE_UGC_Guide/docs/general/xs/bugs.md

 ```
 3. Include the script in the scenario or RMS
 4. Run the `main` function of the script in the scenario (it will run automatically in an RMS)
-5. When a game is played using the scenario or RMS, `#!java 0.500000` should be chatted to the screen, but instaed 0.000000 is shown.
+5. When a game is played using the scenario or RMS, `#!cpp 0.500000` should be chatted to the screen, but instaed 0.000000 is shown.

 ### 7. Return Statements Do Not Work As Officially Documented